Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 A (brief) intro to Nextmv Cloud

-Nextmv Cloud is a JSON-in-JSON-out API for automating decisions, such as how best to assign stops to vehicles.
-You can create a free Nextmv Cloud account (no credit card required) to follow along with the tutorial in this post.
+Nextmv Cloud is a platform for automating decisions, such as how best to assign stops to vehicles.
+You can create a Nextmv Cloud account and start a free trial to follow along with the tutorial in this post.

-1. Submit a problem encoded as JSON and receive a runID.
+1. Submit a problem encoded as JSON to your app and receive a run-id.

 3. Download the solution file encoded as JSON and further process it.

-Before we can start though, we need an API key and the URL of the endpoint which you can find in the Nextmv Cloud console.
+Before we can start though, we need an API key and the URL of the endpoint which you can find in the Nextmv console.
 After you have logged in to the console, go to the Account Page and copy your API key.
+The key will automatically be copied to your clipboard.
 Keep it safe, as it alone provides unfettered access to the cloud API.

 API_KEY <- askpass::askpass("Please enter the API-Key")